wenqi-wang20/adout-me/content/authors/admin/_index.md

 # About me

 Hi, there!
-I am a third-year undergraduate student from Tsinghua University, majoring in computer Science and Technology.
+I am a third-year undergraduate student from Tsinghua University, majoring in Computer Science and Technology.
 Currently, I am interested in computer graphics and computer vision, advised by [Prof. Kun Xu](https://cg.cs.tsinghua.edu.cn/people/~kun/).
 And I am doing an internship at Megvii Research Lab on vision base model.
 Here is my [curriculum vitae](uploads/resume.pdf).

 {style="text-align: justify;"}